ryantxr/vscode-php-localize-ext/README.md

 # loclz README

 Localization in PHP is done using the __ function.
-Instead of rwiting literal text, the text is wrapped in __('Some text to translate').
+Instead of writing literal text, the text is wrapped in __('Some text to translate').
 This extension is a convenient way to wrap the text.

 ## Features